alfredhuang15/QCAC-Product/README.md

 - A form to add new reviews containing an interactive star display to rate the product and saving the reviews into local storage

 ## Prerequisites
-before running this project make sure you these installed:
+Before running this project make sure you have these installed:
 1. **Node.js**
 2. **npm**